bigchaindb/bigchaindb/docs/root/source/smart-contracts.rst

 One can store the source code of any smart contract (i.e. a computer program) in BigchainDB, but BigchainDB won't run arbitrary smart contracts.

-BigchainDB will run the subset of smart contracts expressible using "crypto-conditions," a subset we like to call "simple contracts."
+BigchainDB will run the subset of smart contracts expressible using `Crypto-Conditions <https://tools.ietf.org/html/draft-thomas-crypto-conditions-03>`_.
 Crypto-conditions are part of the `Interledger Protocol <https://interledger.org/>`_.

 The owners of an asset can impose conditions on it that must be met for the asset to be transferred to new owners.
 Examples of possible conditions (crypto-conditions) include: